weready91/We-ready/README.md

 # We-ready
-We ready to serve you
+We always ready to serve you